Section 2: The Parts of Medicare

 Help paying for Part D

 Some drugmakers offer assistance programs for specific medicines they manufacture.
-You can look them up in the Medicare Plan Finder tool by drug name.
+You can look them up in the Medicare tool by drug name.

 This Medicare program assists people with limited incomes and resources.
-It pays for Medicare prescription drug program costs, such as premiums, deductibles and coinsurance.
+It helps pay for Medicare prescription drug program costs, such as premiums, deductibles and coinsurance.
+Eligibility was expanded to more income levels in 2024.

 Your State Health Insurance Assistance Program or state Medicaid office can point you toward other financial help in your area.

-Many states and the U.S. Virgin Islands have one or more state-level programs to help with paying for portions of Part D, such as Nevada’s program that helps pay for premiums.
+Many states have one or more state-level programs to help with paying for portions of Part D.